 ABP: A focus on agroecology and biodiversity provides explicit opportunities for women and youth.
-Sustainable food systems can enable women and youth through access to sustainable livelihoods that empower and enable them to earn fair incomes and access to healthy food through small-scale agro-ecological food growing, processing, and distribution.
-Fortunately we have excellent examples of how this can happen – for example the Beacons of Hope report, the CFS’ Policy Recommendations on Agroecological and other Innovative Approaches and research through the Laurier Centre for Sustainable Food Systems of course!
+Sustainable food systems can enable women and youth access to sustainable livelihoods that empower and enable them to earn fair incomes and access to healthy food through small-scale agroecological food growing, processing, and distribution.
+Fortunately, we have excellent examples of how this can happen – for example, the Beacons of Hope report, the CFS’ Policy Recommendations on Agroecological and other Innovative Approaches and research through the Laurier Centre for Sustainable Food Systems of course!

 LB: One of the Global Alliance’s 7 Calls to Action is that we must create enabling environments for agroecology and regenerative approaches to flourish.
 In your opinion, what are the keystone pieces or “infrastructure” that must be in place to unlock agroecology’s catalytic impacts?